 Chester placed his thumb on the sharp surface of the scroll where he’d scrawled his name and his blood seeped into the thick parchment.
 The nasty old lady ripped the paper from him, rolled it up with practice and he watched as another attendant deposited it in the shuttle that would make his oath join those of the other thousands hoping for a 24-hour free pass to indulge in their wildest dreams.

 Chester took one last look at the giant bowl of scrolls then headed towards the train depot.
 He knew why he resisted pledging until now.
 They put those who didn’t win on more work detail until the day they died.
 Every time you procured a ticket a year of work was added to your life.
 His mother was too far gone in the head for the council to push, but one day it was going to come down to them ripping her stinking ass off the sofa and into the worse possible workplace.

 When Chester passed the checkpoint into his neighborhood, noticed a woman he had never seen before standing still, her head tilted back, looking up at the fading light.
 He frowned, noting her greasy black hair and too big clothes.
-Tiny thing, even by his standards, but the way she stood firm while others maneuver around her made him do a double take.
+A tiny thing, even by his standards, but the way she stood firm while others maneuver around her made him do a double-take.
 He realized she was studying the sunset.
-He hadn’t taken the time to appreciate at anything in years.
+He hadn’t taken the time to appreciate anything in years.

 “You’re staring,” she dropped her head and the vibrant green of her eyes surprised Chester, “Did you know you’re staring at me?”

 Chester cleared his throat, “Just wondering if you needed help because you look a little dumb.”

 She flashed her teeth in a twisted smile, “Liar.
 I hate liars.”